linozen/exocortex/content/refs/python-for-everybody.md

 Blastoff!
 ```

-#### Infinite Loops {#infinite-loops}
+#### Infinite Loops

-If a the condition is always true, the loop will execute until your
+If a the condition is always true, the loop will execute until your battery runs
-battery runs out - unless you make use of `break` to define a specific
+out - unless you make use of `break` to define a specific exit condition within
-exit condition within the `while`-statement.
+the `while`-statement.

-The code below, for instance, asks the user for input (and prints it
+The code below, for instance, asks the user for input (and prints it back to
-back to her) until the user types `done`:
+her) until the user types `done`:

 ```python
 while True: